Dragnalith/build_system_experiment/project/README.md

+# Overview
 The 'project' represent the source tree we want to build.
 In a real scenario it would be the root directory of the repository.

+# How To Use
+On OS X
+- Use build.sh to build with bash

+# Goal Output Directory
 See below the output directory we want to achieve:
 ```
 build_output/